12 Types of Security Guards and What They Do

 Business guards, also known as Static Guards; operate within a professional or corporate setting and are there to protect a business’ assets and its employees.
 Because businesses vary greatly in size, scope, and function, the roles and responsibilities of a business guard can differ – and the term “business guard” covers a lot of ground.

 While some business guards are tasked with protecting smaller companies like retail stores, small office buildings or bars, others surveil large business premises comprising several buildings.
-Subsequently, while smaller businesses only need a single security guard, other, larger organisations will require several business guards, often working in shifts to always protect the property.
+Subsequently, while smaller businesses only need a single security guard, other, larger organizations will require several business guards, often working in shifts to always protect the property.

-As well as the standard training that security guards undergo, a business guard will also usually receive specialised training in line with the company’s needs.
+As well as the standard training that security guards undergo, a business guard will also usually receive specialized training in line with the company’s needs.
 For instance, if a business has warehouses, its security guard will be trained in safety protocols and how to enforce them.
 However, speaking more generally, as business guards must consistently deal with employees, external suppliers and, visiting customers, they’ll usually receive customer service training as well.

 A residential guard’s job is to protect the residents and homes, within a residential property complex.
 You’ll typically find a residential guard in a gated community or an apartment block.
 In addition to being tasked with a whole building or neighbourhood, an individual could hire a residential guard to protect their private residence (which could also be considered a personal guard).
 These guards are also classified as Static Guards.